ECO CONSCIOUS DEVELOPMENT MODEL FOR IROB MINORITY

 Introduction

-The Irob, a small ethnic minority residing in the mountainous terrain of northeastern Tigray Region, Ethiopia, primarily speak the Saho language, a member of the Cushitic branch of the Afro-Asiatic family.
-Predominantly Christian, they follow both Orthodox and Catholic denominations, relying on subsistence farming and animal husbandry for sustenance.
-Historically, the Irob have fostered close ties through intermarriage and cultural exchange with their Tigrayan neighbors, who share similar religious beliefs but speak a Semitic language.
-Additionally, they maintain cultural and linguistic connections with the predominantly Muslim Saho people of neighboring Eritrea.
+The Irob, a small ethnic minority in northeastern Tigray, Ethiopia, speak the Saho language, part of the Cushitic branch of the Afro-Asiatic family.
+Predominantly Christian (Orthodox and Catholic), they rely on subsistence farming and animal husbandry.
+Historically, the Irob have close ties with their Tigrayan neighbors through intermarriage and cultural exchange and maintain connections with the predominantly Muslim Saho people of Eritrea.

-Situated in a geographically strategic location along the Ethiopia-Eritrea border, Irobland has been a focal point of conflict and tension between the two nations for decades.
-During the 1998-2000 conflict, the Irobland served as the eastern front, alongside Badme, which was invaded by Eritrean forces.
-The strategic significance of the Aiga mountain, located within Irob territory, made it a crucial base for the Eritrean army, while the opposite side of Alitena served as a fortress for the Ethiopian army.
-As a result, the entire Irob population was displaced, with half falling under Eritrean military control and the remainder displaced from their land to accommodate Ethiopian forces.
+Irobland, strategically located along the Ethiopia-Eritrea border, has been a conflict zone for decades.
+During the 1998-2000 conflict, Irobland was a key front, with the Aiga mountain serving as a critical base for the Eritrean army, while Alitena became a fortress for the Ethiopian army.
+This led to the displacement of the entire Irob population, with some under Eritrean control and others displaced by Ethiopian forces.

-The Irob people trace their lineage back to Summe, whose father, King Werede-Mehret, hailed from Tsira’e in Tigray approximately 800 years ago.
-King Werede-Mehret was a descendant of Emperor Yitbarek of the Zagwe dynasty, which predates the Solomonic dynasty in Ethiopia.
-For centuries, the Irob people inhabited their remote and strategically located region, fostering their democratic traditions and unique socio-cultural norms while staunchly defending their identity and land against various invaders and threats.
+Dominant groups of of today's Irob inhabitant trace their lineage back to Summe, whose father, King Werede-Mehret, hailed from Tsira’e in near Adigrat, Tigray around 800 years ago.
+King Werede-Mehret was a descendant of Emperor Yitbarek of the Zagwe dynasty, predating the Solomonic dynasty in Ethiopia.
+For centuries, the Irob have inhabited their remote, strategically located region, preserving their democratic traditions and unique socio-cultural norms while defending their identity and land against various invaders.

-Throughout history, the Irob people have played a significant role in both regional and national politics in Ethiopia.
-They pioneered a democratic electoral system known as the “Ona” system.
-The Irob community has produced influential leaders and icons, leaving an indelible mark on Ethiopian history.
-Notable figures include Dej Subagadis Woldu, who served as a governor of Tigray and Eritrea during the 19th century; Emperor Yohannes IV of Ethiopia, whose mother was a niece of Subagadis; Empress Zewditu I of Ethiopia, who was the daughter-in-law of Emperor Yohannes IV; and Dr. Tesfay Debesay, a prominent leader of the Ethiopian People’s Revolutionary Party (EPRP) in the 1970s, hailing from the Irob community.
+Throughout history, the Irob people have played a significant role in regional and national politics in Ethiopia.
+They pioneered a democratic electoral system known as the "Ona" system and have produced influential leaders and icons.
+Notable figures include Dej Subagadis Woldu, a 19th-century governor of Tigray and Eritrea; Emperor Yohannes IV of Ethiopia, whose mother was a niece of Subagadis; Empress Zewditu I of Ethiopia, the daughter-in-law of Emperor Yohannes IV; and Dr. Tesfay Debesay, a prominent leader of the Ethiopian People's Revolutionary Party (EPRP) in the 1970s.

 Problem Analysis

-These factors have contributed to the economic and social decline of the Irob minority, which is facing a risk of extinction as a distinct ethnic group.
-Urgent action from both national and international actors is needed to save them from further harm and preserve their rights and interests.
+These factors have led to the economic and social decline of the Irob, putting them at risk of extinction as a distinct ethnic group.
+Urgent national and international action is needed to protect their rights and interests.

 Identity Crisis